 You're interested in science and food, and enjoy communicating with people of different ages and backgrounds.
 You can explain complex things simply and can adapt well to unexpected situations where no two days are the same.

 You'll need a minimum of five GCSEs (or the equivalent), including maths and English.
-After obtaining good GCSE grades, you'll be ready to take at least two A levels or an approved Access course.
+After obtaining good GCSE grades, you'll be ready to take at least two A levels.

 You'll need at least two A levels of which at least one must be a science subject.
 In reality, you're likely to need 3 A levels (or equivalent level 3 qualifications).
 Universities have different entry requirements, so it's essential to check which qualifications are preferred by each university you're considering.